The User Library

 Managing the folder structure

 You can add your own folders in addition to those that already exist, and you can even remove those pre-existing ones.

 By right clicking on a folder in the User Library you can rename it.
 Drag it onto another folder to move it inside that one, and right click onto an empty area in the User Library to create a new empty folder.

-Accessing the User Library with Finder (OS X) or Explorer (Win) and editing the content there will also work: Live will always stay in sync with changes applied to folders contained in the User Library.
+Accessing the User Library with Finder/Explorer and editing the content there will also work: Live will always stay in sync with changes applied to folders contained in the User Library.

-The Clips folder is meant to contain your own Clips all in one place, independent of the Live Set where those are used.
-To save a Clip just drag it onto the User Library, ideally inside this folder.
+The Clips folder is for saving your own Live Clips, independent of the Live Set where they are used.
+To save a Clip just drag it onto the Clips folder in the User Library (or any other folder).
 If you have created a number of sub-folders, just hold the Clip for a few seconds on the Clip folder, and this will unfold showing the nested content.

 By saving a MIDI Clip, not only is the MIDI information (notes and automation) stored, but also all the settings used for the Instrument as well as the Effects loaded into this channel.